influxdata/telegraf/plugins/inputs/t128_graphql/README.md

 ## Amount of time allowed to complete a single HTTP request
 # timeout = "5s"

+## If false, the collector will continue querying when the graphQL server responds with 404 Not Found
+# retry_if_not_found = false

 ## Required.
 The fields to collect with the desired name as the key (left) and the graphQL
 ## query path as the value (right).
 The path can be relative to the entry point or an absolute
 ## path that does not diverge from the entry-point and does not contain graphQL arguments such